Karthikaddagalla/Phishing-Domain-Detection/README.md

 These project which is called phishing domain detection is used to detect whether the given link is phishing or not.

-Technologies Used = Django, HTML, CSS, Machine Learning.
+Tech Stack Used = Django, HTML, CSS, Machine Learning.

 These was deployed on the heroku and you can visit that website by going to "https://thephish.herokuapp.com/"